Migration Guide

 parse('11:14:05 PM', 'h:mm:ss A', { timeZone: 'UTC' });

-// => Jan 02 1970 23:14:05 GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the parseTZ function has been deprecated.
-Timezones are now imported as modules rather than using IANA time zone names (except for UTC timezone).
+// => Jan 02 1970 23:14:05 GMT+0000Additionally, since the timezone plugin has been integrated into the main library, the parseTZ function is now obsolete.
+Timezones can now be specified as TimeZone module imports, IANA timezone name strings, or the "UTC" string.

 import { parse } from 'date-and-time';